-The Group, through its on-grid power segment, has electricity sales to a power distribution utility company that accounts for about 18% of the Group's total revenue in 2017.
+The Group, through its on-grid power segment, has electricity sales to a power distribution utility company that accounts for about 10% and 11% of the Group's total revenue in 2018 and 2017, respectively.

 Group financing (including finance costs and finance income) and income taxes are also managed per operating segments.
 Transfer prices between operating segments are on an arm's length basis in a manner similar to transactions with third parties.